Asset Discovery > Search and browse assets > Browse for assets

 The Find bar in every asset type tab enables you to find assets within that tab.
 In some asset type tabs, you can apply filters on the Find bar to view assets at different levels.
 To view all the assets in the tab, apply the All Assets filter.
 To view only the top-level assets, apply the Top-Level Assets filter.

-The following image shows the filters menu for Find available on some tabs:
+The following image shows the filters menu for Find:

 The filters menu for the Find field displays the options 'All Assets' and 'Top-Level Assets.'
 The 'All Assets' option is selected.